 If you decide to look for publishers, be careful of the smaller ‘publishers’ who are sometimes no more than assisted self-publishing or hybrid publishing companies.

-They often make their money by charging authors (thousands of dollars), and not from selling your books, and some of them have aggressive marketing strategies aimed at authors (not readers).
+They often make most of their money by charging authors thousands of dollars to ‘publish’ their books, not from selling books.
+And some of them have aggressive marketing strategies aimed at authors (not readers).
 Read the fine-print because some of them may tie you into exclusive contracts for years.

 Whatever you decide to do, always check out any self-publishing services, including publishers, in the ALLi Best and Worst Self-Publishing Services List.

-3. Use a combination of Ingramspark and Createspace as your self-publishing platforms/distributors
+3. Use a combination of Ingramspark and Createspace/KDP as your self-publishing platforms/distributors

 The order is important!